 The Significance of Birthstones: July and Ruby

-July’s birthstone is ruby, a gemstone that has come to represent love, passion, courage and emotion.
-It’s one of the most popular coloured gemstones and is often used in birthstone jewellery as well as popular pieces such as engagement rings.
+July’s birthstone is ruby, a gem representing love, passion, courage, and emotion.
+It’s one of the most popular coloured gemstones and is used in all varieties of jewellery, from birthstone jewellery to engagement rings.

-Rubies are generally known to be deep red in colour, but they also naturally form in hues from purple and blue to red or orange-red.
-The finest colour is called ‘pigeon’s blood’ – deep red with a hint of purple.
-Ruby gets its red colouring from trace amounts of the element chromium found in the gemstone.
-The more chromium a ruby contains, the stronger its red colour will be.
+Rubies are always red; from pinkish red to traffic light red.
+The finest colour, however, is known as ‘pigeon’s blood’ – deep red with a hint of purple.
+Ruby gets its colouring from trace amounts of the element chromium; the more chromium, the stronger its red will be.

-Formed from corundum, the same mineral that makes up most sapphires, rubies are an especially hard gemstone.
-They are mostly registered as a 9 on the Mohs scale of hardness, which is just one point below diamond.
+Formed from corundum, the same mineral that makes up sapphires, rubies are an especially hard gemstone, registering 9 on the Mohs scale of hardness, just one point below diamond.